Skip to navigation Skip to content

 Add a Special Contact to the Customer windows of both customers.
 Add a notepad with the subject heading ‘Mixed Asst.
 Formula Modification’ with the following standardised documentation:

-If a retrospective mixed assessment period is to be amended, see Correcting errors on Child Support cases.
+If a retrospective mixed assessment period is to be amended, see Correcting errors on child support cases.

 6

-Check letters are correct + Read more ...
+Check letters are correct

-Duplicate letters may issue to customers who have a reverse case where the customer is recorded as the payee in 1 case and the payer in the other, for example when the customer lodges an estimate of income a letter will issue for each case, even though they are assessed to either pay child support as the ‘overall payer’ or receive child support as the ‘overall payee’.
+Duplicate letters may issue to customers who have a reverse case where the customer is recorded as the payee in one case and the payer in the other, for example when the customer lodges an estimate of income a letter will issue for each case, even though they are assessed to either pay child support as the ‘overall payer’ or receive child support as the ‘overall payee’.

 In some instances, such as when a customer’s Post Separation Income (PSI) is accepted, a letter issues from both cases but without a case number specified.